🗺️ MyFavsMap

 Why export your Google Maps favourites?

-Google Maps stores your places in lists (Favourites, Want to go, Starred) but gives no real way to see them all on one map, filter by category or plan a route.
-Exporting hands control back to you: backup, switching tools, sharing.
+Google Maps stores your places in lists (Favourites, Want to go, Starred, plus your own custom lists) but gives no real way to see them all on one map, filter by category or plan a route.
+Exporting hands control back to you: backup, switching tools, and sharing a clean map with friends.

-It's also the only way to safeguard years of research: lose an account or delete a list, and it's all gone.
+It's also the only way to safeguard years of research.
+Lose access to an account, or accidentally delete a list, and hundreds of saved spots vanish with it.
+A CSV export is your insurance.

-Method 1 — Google Takeout (all your data)
+Method 1 — Google Takeout (all your saved places)

 Method 2 — Share a list (quick)